[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me

 Fenerbahce - Parodi painted lightweight.

 When the first teams arrived, it became clear that the majority were not going to use the new players or bases.
 Approximately two thirds of the teams released were a repeat of the 2002 style with thickly painted lightweight players, Hasbro bases, and green boxes.
 Clearly, there was still a lot of old stock to use up.
-Still, some of these teams are attractive enough, and feature a few sides who had not appeared in Subbuteo before.
+Still, some of these teams were attractive enough, and feature a few sides who had not appeared in Subbuteo before.

 The New Teams.

 About a third of the initial range (38 teams) did come in the new style.
 These sides came in attractive black boxes with a black tray to hold the figures.
-These boxes are great, but do have the same problems that Hasbro ones do.
+These boxes look great, but do have the same problems that Hasbro ones do.
 The tray hits the bottom flap, and once this is bent, you can't get the damn tray to go in.
 The other niggle is that to squeeze in spaces for ten players, plus the two windows and the central area leaves everything a bit tight.
 So the player's heads stick out of their spaces.

 Another odd decision with the new teams was that the new two part bases were initially only produced in all-white, probably due to production costs.
-There is some logic for these bases being white.
+There was some logic for these bases being white.
 For some reason, Hasbro had produced very few teams on white bases.
 Leeds were either on yellow or blue, and Real Madrid were on claret.
 Indeed, the white Hasbro bases were nicknamed "white-gold" in playing circles, because of the difficulty in obtaining them.
 For this reason, none of Parodi's Hasbro based sides would be on white, and so the new teams wouldn't clash with these sides.
 Of course, they would clash with each other, and herein lies the problem.
-Especially in cases like England, where home and away kit are both in the new figure, and so both sides are on the same colour.
+Especially in cases like England, where home and away kit were in the new figure, and so both sides were on the same colour.

-This decision seems to split the range seems to have been based on cost, and the need to get rid of the old Hasbro stock (especially the bases).
+This decision to split the range was based on cost, and the need to get rid of the old Hasbro stock (especially the bases).
 But it really required a little more thought.
 If the Hasbro based sides had been used for lesser teams, or a cheaper less-detailed "kids" range, this would've made more sense.
 Instead, there is no logic at all.
 For example, the Juventus home kit was produced in the old figure, and their away kit is in the new series.
 Whereas Lazio are the reverse.
 Their home kit is "new", and the away kit is "old".
 In the English league, giants Man Utd are an old team, whilst Birmingham and West Brom are among the new.
 Looking at the World Cup teams, Brazil are "old" but Uruguay are "new".

 Enlarging the range.